 Can PTSD and Substance Abuse Co-Occur?

 Yes!
 Studies have reported that different forms of substance use (alcohol, marijuana, cocaine, and hallucinogens) are associated with an increased risk of developing PTSD after a traumatic event.
+Comorbid PTSD, which refers to the simultaneous presence of post-traumatic stress disorder and another mental health condition, requires a comprehensive treatment approach.

 Discover the Best Treatment at 449 Recovery